cse364-unist/projects-group4/project/README.md

 8) `POST /achievements/ - Post new achievement.`
 9) `PUT /achievements/{userId}/{achievement} - Update achievement.`
 10) `DELETE /achievements/{userId}/{achievement} - Delete achievement.`
-In addition, we have implemented wrapper around Review CRUD's so that it will update Achihevements automatically.
+In addition, we have implemented wrapper around Review CRUD's so that it will update Achievements automatically.

 ### 4. List of example curl commands for each REST API and the expected output of each curl command.